-The release of the official version of OS X El Capitan is just around the corner, but there's already an beta version available to the public.
+The release of the official version of OS X High Sierra is just around the corner, but there's already an beta version available to the public.
 Always be careful when downloading any software beta and back up any data in an external hard drive or USB.

 Here are some tips to navigate the software successfully:

 Find the cursor